Clement-Hue/fast-sqlalchemy/README.md

 ## The database testing class

-Fast-sqlalchemy provide an utility class named TestDatabase which can be used to test your Fastapi application with SQLAlchemy with ease.
+Fast-sqlalchemy provide a utility class named TestDatabase which can be used to test your Fastapi application with SQLAlchemy with ease.
 This class allow you to have isolated test by having each test wrapped in a transaction that is rollback at the end of each test, so that each test have a fresh database.

 To use it with pytest, you can simply create two fixtures.
-A primary fixture with a scope of 'session' which will create a connection to the database and create the database if it doesn't exist (A testing database is created with the same name of your application's databse prefixed with 'test_').
+A primary fixture with a scope of 'session' which will create a connection to the database and create the database if it doesn't exist (A testing database is created with the same name of your application's database prefixed with 'test_').
 The testing database is then dropped at the end (You can optionally turn if off).

 ```python